gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 ## Memoization

 When a parent schedules an update by calling `setState`, by default React reconciles its whole child subtree.
-This is because React can’t know whether an update in the parent would affect the child or not, and by default React opts to be consistent.
-This may sound very expensive but in practice it’s not a problem for small and medium-sized subtrees.
+This is because React can’t know whether an update in the parent would affect the child or not, and by default, React opts to be consistent.
+This may sound very expensive but in practice, it’s not a problem for small and medium-sized subtrees.

 When trees get too deep or wide, you can tell React to [memoize](https://en.wikipedia.org/wiki/Memoization) a subtree and reuse previous render result during shallowly equal prop changes: